alinaincodeland/alinaincodeland/README.md

 🚀 I'm a **creative frontend engineer looking for my next dream team.**

-📖 I’m primarily working with **Ruby on Rails, JavaScript, React and other modern technologies.**
+📖 So far, I have worked primarily with these technologies: **Ruby on Rails, JavaScript, React, Angular.**

 💫 Besides coding I'm passionate about **analog photography, DIY and travel.**